 - Section Two: Strategies, Plans and Profiles - Documents and profiles which provide data and information relating to health and wellbeing in the Borough

-- Section Three: The Community - provides information about overarching factors influencing health and wellbeing with specific information about vulnerable groups.
+- Section Three: The Community - provides information about factors influencing health and wellbeing with specific information about vulnerable groups.